brianhouse/ART212/readings/haraway_cyborg_manifesto_excerpts.md

 What's the call here?
 Find ways to be a cyborg.
 Figure out how this works.
 Science and technology can't be placed on one side, as tools of power, they have to be means of resistance as well.

 So how has that played out?
 Since 1985 we have the internet and everything that comes with it.
 Has that increased oppression?
 Or has it made forms of resistance possible?

-## Crit (<80')

-So let's take a look at the exercise.
-We won't formally critique this work, but let's have everyone show what they did.
-We'll either plug in, or use the document projector.

-What commonalities and patterns emerged?
-- energy usage?
-- ambient vs intentionally engaged?
-- layer?

-## Practicals
-- Discuss presentations and sign-up
-- This can be a question raised by the text, a critique of it, a link to related artistic work, or some other brief comment which can stimulate our discussion

-## Extra time
-- Sign up for twitter with your lclark address and send me the handle
-- Download and install Node.js